Examples of Recent Research Activities - Completed or In Progress

 - Alterations in brain serotonin synthesis in male alcoholics measured using positron emission tomography (PET).
 Alcoholism: Clinical Experimental Research, Februrary 2009.

-The Lives of Aboriginal Women (Subtitle: Mental Health and Substance Abuse Problems Among Urban Aboriginal and Non-aboriginal women) (Data collection complete, data analysis and manuscript preparation in progress)
+The Lives of Aboriginal Women (Subtitle: Mental Health and Substance Abuse Problems Among Urban Aboriginal and Non-aboriginal women)

 This study identified a population of Montreal Aboriginal and non-Aboriginal women seeking shelter and mental health services in Montreal.
 In the course of the study a number of inter-related issues were explored including substance dependence, physical/sexual abuse, family functioning, and mental health in relation to need for treatment, access to services, utilization of and satisfaction with services and outcome.
 The barriers to treatment access for recent migrants to the inner-city, the difficulties inherent in the urbanization process (including socioeconomic factors as well as cultural adaptation), as well as the specific cultural factors which confer risk and protection for substance abuse and other mental health problems were examined.
 Some results from this study have been published in the following papers: